 It’s not fully fledged, so your input now can have a big impact.
 Send me your questions, concerns, hopes, and fears, and I’ll see what I can do to address them.

 I’ll be bringing in experts in various areas to add their wisdom and experience.
 Right now, it’s just me, and I don’t pretend I can answer every question.
 When I can’t, I’ll do my very best to point you in the right direction, or to try to find someone who can help.

 For those of you thinking about starting an online, content marketing business, Anywhereist will also serve as a living case study.
 I need to earn my own living, after all, and Anywhereist needs to generate part of that income so I can justify spending many hours a week here.

-In the five years since I started my last site (WordPress Building Blocks), the internet has become much more crowded, and it’s more difficult to stand out.
+In the eight years since I started my last site (WordPress Building Blocks), the internet has become much more crowded, and it’s more difficult to stand out.
 So I’ll share with you periodically and transparently what I’m doing, what’s working, and what’s not working from the business side.
 Hopefully this will help you as you go along.

 Here’s another promise — I will never recommend any outside resource to you unless it is of high quality and I truly believe it will help you.
 If I wouldn’t recommend it to my best friend, I won’t recommend it to you, either.